facelessuser/coloraide/docs/src/markdown/gamut.md

 that some color models may work better under more constraints than others.

 Consider the example below.
-We take a very saturated yellow in Display P3 (`#!color color(display-p3 1 1 0)`) and then we interpolate it's whiteness between 0, masking off chroma so that we are only interpolating lightness.
+We take a very saturated yellow in Display P3 (`#!color color(display-p3 1 1 0)`) and then we interpolate it's lightness between 0, masking off chroma so that we are only interpolating lightness.
 We do this interpolation in CIELCh, which is known to have chroma that can swing very far outside the visible spectrum when interpolating hues at more extreme lightness.
 Finally, we gamut map in various LCh models.
 What we can observe is some models will struggle to map some of these colors as the hue preservation can break down at extreme limits.
 In the cases